Lyonsclay/Promises.github.io/tutorial.md

 The term **thenable** refers to an object or function that has a `then` method.
 This is the most essential characteristic of a Promise and is what allows for Promises of different libraries to interact.
 There is some speculation that JavaScript asynchronous functions that are currently using the Callback pattern will be adapted to the Promise pattern.

-So what if you want to further extend the `then` chain and pass a value to another function?
+What if you want to further extend the `then` chain and pass a value to another function?
 A simple way to do this is to add a return statement which shares a value down the chain.

 ```javascript
 function fail(value) {